Dental fluorosis

-Dental fluorosis is a common disorder, characterized by hypomineralization of tooth enamel caused by ingestion of excessive fluoride during enamel formation.
+Dental fluorosis is a common disorder, characterized by hypocalcification of tooth enamel caused by ingestion of excessive fluoride during enamel formation.

-It appears as a range of visual changes in enamel causing degrees of intrinsic tooth discoloration, and, in some cases, physical damage to the teeth.
+Dental fluorosis appears as a range of visual changes in enamel causing degrees of intrinsic tooth discoloration, and, in some cases, physical damage to the teeth.
 The severity of the condition is dependent on the dose, duration, and age of the individual during the exposure.
 The "very mild" (and most common) form of fluorosis, is characterized by small, opaque, "paper white" areas scattered irregularly over the tooth, covering less than 25% of the tooth surface.
 In the "mild" form of the disease, these mottled patches can involve up to half of the surface area of the teeth.
 When fluorosis is moderate, all of the surfaces of the teeth are mottled and teeth may be ground down and brown stains frequently "disfigure" the teeth.
 Severe fluorosis is characterized by brown discoloration and discrete or confluent pitting; brown stains are widespread and teeth often present a corroded-looking appearance.

 People with fluorosis are relatively resistant to dental caries (tooth decay caused by bacteria), although there may be cosmetic concern.
 In moderate to severe fluorosis, teeth are weakened and suffer permanent physical damage.

 Diagnosis

 The adequate diagnosis of fluorosis can be diagnosed by visual clinical examination.
 This requires inspection of dry and clean tooth surfaces under a good lighting.
-There are individual variations in clinical fluorosis manifestation which are highly dependent on the duration, timing, and dosage of fluoride exposure.There are different classifications to diagnose the severity based on the appearances.
+There are individual variations in clinical fluorosis manifestation which are highly dependent on the duration, timing, and dosage of fluoride exposure.
+There are different classifications to diagnose the severity based on the appearances.
 The clinical manifestation of mild dental fluorosis is mostly characterised a snow flaking appearance that lack a clear border, opaque, white spots, narrow white lines following the perikymata or patches as the opacities may coalesce with an intact, hard and smooth enamel surface on most of the teeth.
 With increasing severity, the subsurface enamel, all along the tooth becomes more porous.
-Enamel may appear yellow/ brown discolouration and/ or many and pitted white-brown lesions that look like cavities.
+Enamel may appear yellow/brown with discolouration and/or many pitted white-brown lesions similar to cavities.
 They are often described as "mottled teeth".
 Fluorosis does not cause discolouration to the enamel directly, as upon eruption into the mouth, affected permanent teeth are not discoloured yet.
 In dental enamel, fluorosis causes subsurface porosity or hypomineralizations, which extend toward the dentinal-enamel junction as the condition progresses and the affected teeth become more susceptible to staining.
 Due to diffusion of exogenous ions (e.g., iron and copper), stains develop into the increasingly and abnormally porous enamel.

 The differential diagnosis for this condition includes: